caseybreen/caseybreen.com/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I'm a Ph.D. student in Demography at UC Berkeley.
-I am interested in the application of social network analysis and computational methods to questions in population health.
+I'm a Ph.D. student in Demography at UC Berkeley interested in the application of social network analysis and computational methods to questions in population health.

 View my {{< staticref "media/casey-cv.pdf" "newtab" >}}CV{{< /staticref >}}.